Strange Charm

-Strange Charm is the eighth solo studio album by English musician Gary Numan, originally released in November 1986, it was Numan's third release on his self-owned Numa Records label.
+Strange Charm is the eighth solo studio album by the English musician Gary Numan, originally released on 27 October 1986, it was Numan's third release on his self-owned Numa Records label.
 The album was not released in the United States until 1999 when it was issued in a digitally remastered form with five bonus tracks by Cleopatra Records.
 In the same year it was also reissued with bonus tracks in the United Kingdom by Eagle Records.

 Background, production and recording

-Strange Charm was the last studio album released on his self-owned Numa Records label before he signed a recording contract with I.R.S.
-Records (he would later release two more studio albums on Numa in the 1990s).
-Unlike most of his previous studio albums, Strange Charm is a fragmented release with no obvious theme on it, either musically or lyrically.
-The majority of the album was produced by the Wave Team, who had produced most of Numan's previous offering, The Fury (1985), and continued in a style similar to the previous studio album (with liberal use of saxophone and female backing vocals).
-However, the album's stand-out tracks, "My Breathing" and "New Thing from London Town", were produced by Ade Orange and Bill Sharpe and Nick Smith, respectively, and offer a departure from the industrial sound of the rest of the album into quite different atmospheres.
-"New Thing from London Town" was a re-recorded version of the single released by Numan and Bill Sharpe (under the name Sharpe + Numan) a month before the release of Strange Charm.
-The Strange Charm version of the song retains the original music, but features new lyrics written and sung by Numan (the lyrics on the single version were written by Roger Odell).
-Elsewhere, the songs on Strange Charm range from radio-friendly pop ("The Sleeproom", "I Can't Stop") to slow-burning ballads "This Is Love"), to fast-paced, energetic synth-rock (the title-track).
+Strange Charm was Numan's third studio album release on his Numa Records label.
+It was recorded at Numan's own Rock City studio in Shepperton.
+It was conceived differently than his previous albums, writing the songs in the studio and working with several collaborators, such as the production team The Wave Team (Mike Smith and Ian Herron).
+The PPG Wave synthesizer and the use of sampling were prominent on the album, but there is also a lot of guitar, saxophone by Dick Morrissey, bass guitar played by Martin Elliott and backing vocals by Tessa Niles.

 By the time of Strange Charms recording, Numan had found himself more and more alienated from the mainstream of British pop music, while most of the money he had made during the early part of his career had now been consumed by his costly self-funded record label.
 Numan later recollected that the studio atmosphere was tense: